danielsundermeier/knowledge/leben/zitate.md

 > "I Do Not Like That Man.
 I Must Get To Know Him Better" - Abraham Lincoln

 > "Rejection exists for a reason - its's a means to keep people apart who are not good for each other" - Mark Manson, [Models](https://www.goodreads.com/book/show/12633800-models)

+> "Rome was not built in a day, but they where laying brick every hour" - James Clear